emanuelefaja/guide2life/start/books.md

 - “How to Win Friends and Influence People" by Dale Carnegie
 - "Man's Search for Meaning" by Viktor E. Frankl
 - "Flow: The Psychology of Optimal Experience" by Mihaly Csikszentmihalyi
+- "The Almanack of Naval Ravikant" by Eric Jorgenson